rlf-arlut/tmrg/doc/source/verification.rst

+.. _verification:

 Verification
 ************

 Once the design is implemented (you have a verilog netlist) you should verify that the design still  does what you want it to do and that the design in immune to SEU.
-The TMRG tool set can generate a verilog file which will simplify that task.
+The TMRG toolset can generate a verilog file which will simplify that task.
 The file contains several useful verilog tasks, which can toggle nets (to simulate SET) or toggle flip-flip flops (to simmulate SEU).

 .. code-block:: verilog